musicglue/rack-webconsole/Readme.md

 [![YouTube video](http://img.youtube.com/vi/yKK5J01Dqts/0.jpg)](http://youtu.be/yKK5J01Dqts?hd=1)

-Rack-webconsole is a Rack middleware designed to be unobtrusive.
+rack-webconsole-pry is a Rack middleware designed to be unobtrusive.
 With Rails 3, for example, you only have to include the gem in your Gemfile and it already works.
 Without any configuration.